Chronovyan/4everCode/docs/concepts/Coding Philosophies - The Art of Temporal Expression.md

 ## I. The Conformist Path: The Art of Stability

-###
+### Core Philosophy

-he Conformist coder sees programming as an act of creation within the bounds of temporal law.
+The Conformist coder sees programming as an act of creation within the bounds of temporal law.
 Their code is a testament to reliability, predictability, and the strength of established patterns.

-### Key Characteristic
+### Key Characteristics

-*Structured Foundations**```chronovyan
+* **Structured Foundations**
+    ```chronovyan
     // The bedrock of conformist programming
     CONF::STATIC SYSTEM_LAWS {
         causality: ENFORCED,